temenostech/temenos-platform-documentation/docfx_project/home/techguides/selenium-template.md

 The properties file holds the configurable parameters used by the Selenium framework.
 Some of the parameters have static values.
 Thus, the Temenos Continuous Deployment Platform expects them to be present in the properties file.

-For instance, sys.t24.IP=http://127.0.0.1:9080/BrowserWeb value is replaced dynamically at the run time.
+For instance, sys.tcdenv.transact.host=127.0.0.1 value is replaced dynamically at the run time.
 The same applies to all parameters highlighted in the RedBox below.
+The property sys.tcdenv.transact.host can be used to build the URL (browser, browserweb,…) to test.